09 — Testing the Untestable

 }

-Five lines of code.
-The player can’t move while the menu is open, and it tears down cleanly when dismissed.
+Five lines.
+The player cannot move while the menu is open.
+It tears down clean on dismiss.

 Two Pages, One Menu

-The first version had 10 items — 4 warps and 6 cheats.
-It barely fit on a 160px screen using FONT_NORMAL at 16px per row.
-When I asked for warps to every town, that jumped to 18 items.
+The first version carried 10 items — 4 warps and 6 cheats.
+It fit on a 160px screen with FONT_NORMAL at 16px per row.
+Adding warps to every town pushed the count to 18 items.
 18 × 16 = 288 pixels.
 The GBA screen is 160 pixels tall.

-I considered a scrollable ListMenu (the game has one), but it was heavy machinery for a debug tool.
-Instead: two pages with L/R switching.
-Page 1 is warps, Page 2 is cheats.
-The title bar shows which page you’re on.
-FONT_SMALL at 13px per row keeps everything tight.
+The game has a scrollable ListMenu, but it is heavy machinery for a debug tool.
+The fix: two pages with L/R switching.
+Page 1 holds warps, Page 2 holds cheats.
+The title bar shows the current page.
+FONT_SMALL at 13px per row keeps it tight.

 Page 1 — Warps (12 destinations): All 11 Kanto towns plus the Rift Zone.
-Each warp drops you near the Pokémon Center.
-The Rift Zone warp auto-grants all 8 badges and sets the game-clear flag — without those, the Rift Warden won’t let you in.
+Each warp drops near the Pokémon Center.
+The Rift Zone warp grants all 8 badges and sets the game-clear flag — without those, the Rift Warden turns you away.

 Page 2 — Cheats (6 options):